Public RecordsPage Overview

 Driving records might include information about traffic tickets and accidents, DMV points (if applicable), and any major violations such as reckless driving, DUI or DWI, and vehicular homicide or manslaughter.

-NOTE: Despite their name, some public records don’t provide everything to the public.
+NOTE: Despite their name, some public records do not provide everything to the public.
 See below.

 In theory, anyone can access public records.